-Future sales and issuances of our common stock or rights to purchase our common stock, stock incentive plans and upon the exercise of outstanding securities exercisable for shares of our common stock, including the exercise of the Offering Warrants, could result in substantial additional dilution of our stockholders, cause our stock price to fall and adversely affect our ability to raise capital.
+Future sales and issuances of our common stock or rights to purchase our common stock, stock incentive plans and upon the exercise of outstanding securities exercisable for shares of our common stock, could result in substantial additional dilution of our stockholders, cause our stock price to fall and adversely affect our ability to raise capital.

 We will require additional capital to continue to execute our business plan and advance our research and development efforts.
-To the extent that we raise additional capital through the issuance of additional equity securities and through the exercise of outstanding warrants, including the exercise of the Offering Warrants, our stockholders may experience substantial dilution.
+To the extent that we raise additional capital through the issuance of additional equity securities and through the exercise of outstanding warrants, our stockholders may experience substantial dilution.
 We may sell shares of preferred stock or common stock in one or more transactions at prices that may be at a discount to the then-current market value of our common stock and on such other terms and conditions as we may determine from time to time.
 Any such transaction could result in substantial dilution of our existing stockholders.
 If we sell shares of our common stock in more than one transaction, stockholders who purchase our common stock may be materially diluted by subsequent sales.
 Such sales could also cause a drop in the market price of our common stock.
-The issuance of shares of our common stock in connection with a public or private financing, in connection with our compensation programs, and upon exercise of outstanding warrants, including the exercise of the Offering Warrants, will have a dilutive impact on our other stockholders and the issuance, or even potential issuance, of such shares could have a negative effect on the market price of our common stock.
+The issuance of shares of our common stock in connection with a public or private financing, in connection with our compensation programs, and upon exercise of outstanding warrants will have a dilutive impact on our other stockholders and the issuance, or even potential issuance, of such shares could have a negative effect on the market price of our common stock.

 The exercise of stock options and other securities could also cause our stockholders to experience substantial dilution.
-Moreover, holders of our stock options and warrants, including the Offering Warrants, are likely to exercise them, if ever, at a time when we otherwise could obtain a price for the sale of our securities that is higher than the exercise price per security of the options or warrants.
+Moreover, holders of our stock options and warrants are likely to exercise them, if ever, at a time when we otherwise could obtain a price for the sale of our securities that is higher than the exercise price per security of the options or warrants.
 Such exercises, or the possibility of such exercises, may impede our efforts to obtain additional financing through the sale of additional securities or make such financing more costly.
 It may also reduce the price of our common stock.